sxdyyds/PLKDCN/README.md

 ```
 You can also refer to this [INSTALL.md](https://github.com/XPixelGroup/BasicSR/blob/master/docs/INSTALL.md) for installation

-Put ours_arch.py to the path "basicsr/archs".
+Put ours_arch.py to the path "basicsr/archs", "Ours" is the PLKDCN.

 ### Training
 - Run the following commands for training: